Aidomo Emakhu: Early life

 Emakhu is from Bawnogue in Clondalkin.
+He attended the Moyle Park College in Clondalkin, South Dublin.

 Club career

 Early career

-Emakhu began his career with St Francis at the age of 6, staying there until 10, before two seasons with Lourdes Celtic and time with Crumlin United.
+Emakhu began his career with St Francis at the age of 6, staying there until he turned 10, before two seasons with Lourdes Celtic and time with Crumlin United.
 Emakhu then played for Shamrock Rovers, being released at under-15 level; he then returned to Crumlin United and also played for Shelbourne, before returning to Shamrock Rovers.

 Shamrock Rovers

-On 15 May 2021, he made his senior debut for Shamrock Rovers, coming on as a substitute for Rory Gaffney at the 88th minute of a 1–1 league draw against Derry City.
-On 5 August 2022, he made his debut in a European competition, coming on the pitch in the final minutes of the UEFA Europa Conference League qualifying match against Teuta Durrës and scoring the game's only goal after a few minutes.
+On 15 May 2021, he made his senior debut for Shamrock Rovers, coming on as a substitute for Rory Gaffney in the 88th minute of a 1–1 league draw against Derry City.
+On 5 August 2021, he made his debut in a European competition, coming on the pitch in the final minutes of the UEFA Europa Conference League qualifying match against Teuta Durrës and scoring the game's only goal.

 Millwall

-In December 2022 it was announced that he would join English club Millwall in January 2023.
+In December 2022 it was announced that he would join English club Millwall the following month.
 He was initially assigned to the club's under-23 team, but trained with the first team.
 He made his debut for the club on 21 February 2023 in a 1–1 draw with league leaders Burnley at The Den.

 International career

 Born in Ireland, Emakhu is of Nigerian descent.
 He has played for the Republic of Ireland at under-19 youth level, scoring on his debut in October 2021.

-Personal life

-Emakhu attended the Moyle Park College in Clondalkin, South Dublin.
+Emakhu scored his first goal for the Republic of Ireland U21 side in a 3–0 win over Kuwait U22 in a friendly on 19 June 2023.